 Then I got an email, via EATMT, asking if I knew of any Irish fiddlers locally, with the final line: ‘P.S.
 I play Sliabh Luachra music’ with an explanation of what that is.
 I didn’t need the explanation and I didn’t need any second thoughts – I got straight back to the writer who turned out to be Michael Sheehy, a wonderful musician with family roots in west Limerick.
 His father had moved from there to Manchester, and finding few other musicians there with common interest, he taught Michael many tunes and with it a great laidback and yet driving style.
 Michael lives a few miles from me and we have had some great times playing together locally, at festivals and over in Ireland too.

-In the course of visiting Ireland a lot over the last twenty or so years, I have got to know many musicians and have shared some great sessions with a good dose of shlides and polkas in them.
+In the course of visiting Ireland a lot over the last thirty or so years, I have got to know many musicians and have shared some great sessions with a good dose of shlides and polkas in them.
 As of 1st November 2019, I am pleased to be acting as UK agent for Jackie Daly (whose album made such a big impression on me 40 years ago) and Matt Cranitch.
 Please see my agency page for further details.

 - Further information about the Sliabh Luachra tradition can be found on the excellent Rushy Mountain website.